The Beginner's Dilemma

 Step 4: Test ideas with the plain-English backtester.
 When you develop a theory — "I think buying when RSI drops below 30 works well" — test it.
 Type it into the backtester in normal English and see the historical results.
 This teaches you to validate ideas with data instead of trading on gut feelings.

 Step 5: When you're ready, upgrade to Premium.
-The $9.99/month unlocks unlimited indicators, AI signals that surface setups you might miss, auto pattern recognition, and the full backtester.
+The $9.99/mo unlocks unlimited indicators, AI signals that surface setups you might miss, auto pattern recognition, and the full backtester.
 You already know the platform.
 You're just removing the training wheels.

 My Final Verdict

 ChartingLens is the best "learn AND grow" platform for beginners.
 The AI assistant is the key differentiator — it's like having a trading mentor who explains what everything means in plain English.
 The plain-English backtester lets you test ideas without coding.
 Bar replay lets you learn trading with a simulator.
-And when you outgrow the free tier, $9.99/month unlocks professional tools without requiring you to switch platforms.
+And when you outgrow the free tier, $9.99/mo unlocks professional tools without requiring you to switch platforms.
 No other affordable stock analysis tool for new traders combines learning features, practice tools, and professional analysis in one package.

 TradingView is worth the investment if you're serious long-term.
 The community and depth are unmatched, but be prepared for weeks of learning before you're comfortable.
 The best stock trading platform for beginners who want a challenge and plan to stick with it for years.

-Skip Thinkorswim unless you're sure you want options trading.
+Skip thinkorswim unless you're sure you want options trading.
 It's free and powerful, but the learning curve will frustrate most beginners.
 If options are your goal, it's worth the climb.
 Otherwise, start somewhere more accessible.

 Start Learning to Trade — Free